 12. Caffeinated Beverages

-For the diuretic effect you’ll want to eat tomatoes raw.
-The best way to do this is on a salad, or blending them up for fresh tomato juice.
+If you’re looking to reap the diuretic benefit from tomatoes, you’ll want to eat them raw.
+The best way to do this is to add tomatoes to a salad or blend them up to make fresh tomato juice.
 If you don’t like the taste of plain tomato juice consider adding carrots or watermelon to it to increase the effect and improve the flavor.
-Tomatoes are also one of the healthiest foods you can eat, with their large amounts of the antioxidant lycopene they’ve been shown to help battle cancer and prevent heart disease of all types.
+Tomatoes are also one of the healthiest foods you can eat.
+Take another look at the list of nutrients found in a tomato.
+With large amounts of the antioxidant lycopene, tomatoes have been shown to help battle cancer and prevent heart disease of all types!

 You may also like: